d2s/Documentation/docs/DIYNAS.md

 ## Setup of NAS

 Until October 2016 I have only used the trial version of Oracle Solaris 11.3 and [napp-it](https://www.napp-it.org/) as NAS.
-I have been using trial verison of Solaris and napp-it for years.
+I have been using trial version of Solaris and napp-it for years.
 It was stable until a HW failure caused a breakdown of NAS.
 There is one major drawback by using trial version of Solaris.
 There are no updates and bug fixes.
 Receiving updates and bug fixes cost money.

 ### Opensourced based NAS

-There are several options for installing NAS by using free and opensourced based solutions.
+There are several options for installing NAS by using free and open sourced based solutions.
 That was the main reason for choosing other OS for my NAS.
 There are two options:

 - either go for a special NAS SW (as NAS4Free, FreeNAS or Openmediavolt)
 - or use stock OS (as FreeBSD 11 or Ubuntu 16.10).

 ### FreeBSD 11 or Ubuntu 16.10